 Salespeople with proven track records are a boon to any organization.
 You can get the most out of them by using data to teach them who makes a good lead, what qualifies people for each step, and how to look for potential beyond the current call or email.

 Your team members who will generate leads will also play a role in establishing sales conversations and closing deals.
 Sometimes they’ll help manage those same clients through their lifetime with you.
 A strong team member who works with the client continuously delivers a variety of benefits because they become a single point of contact.
 This model can boost everything from lead qualification to repeat sales by:

 Yes, that’s thinking a lot further down the road than your lead qualified.
 However, choosing someone who is capable enough to handle these events during lead qualification or after the initial handoff is going to ensure your team makes the most of these leads.

 Remember, leading companies across industries have dedicated selling staff and customer care managers (though different titles apply) because that means a consistent focus on sustaining lead generation while also getting the greatest value out of everyone who says “yes.”
 Plan for long-term success so you can be ready to embrace it.

 Here’s a quick note about outsourcing this too.
-When you outsource lead generation and qualification, there tend to be steps where your partner contacts potential leads under the guise of your sales team.
+When you outsource sales processes such as lead generation and qualification, there tend to be steps where your partner contacts potential leads under the guise of your sales team.
 If you go this route, work with them to develop scripts and best practices that don’t show this division to leads.
 It’ll build rapport from the early outreach and make the leads more comfortable with your team from the beginning.